How to Drive Traffic to Your YouTube Channel

 YouTube automatically shows your most recent video in the main “Featured” window on your channel page.
 For users that post regularly, this is ideal, but for those that post less, sometimes a better option is selecting another video to occupy that slot.

 Here’s how: Go to your “Creator Studio” settings and select “Featured Content” from the left menu under “Channel”.
-Then click the “Feature Content” button and choose if you want to use most recent uploaded video or choose a new video or playlist.
+Then click the “Feature Content” button and choose if you want to use the most recent uploaded video or choose a new video or playlist.

 If you already have a featured video, you need to click “remove” first to actually being able to change it.